AI Capability Forecasting

 Scaling extrapolation.
 Researchers estimate future performance from relationships between model size, data, training compute, inference compute, hardware efficiency, and benchmark scores.
 This method is strongest when the measured target has behaved smoothly across scale and weakest when the target depends on new tools, data quality, or deployment context.

 Compute and hardware trend analysis.
-Organizations such as Epoch AI track training compute, hardware supply, algorithmic efficiency, cost trends, data-center constraints, and power demand.
+Organizations such as Epoch AI track training compute, hardware supply, algorithmic efficiency, inference prices, data-center constraints, and power demand.
 These inputs help estimate what systems can be trained or served under plausible budgets.

 Benchmark and task extrapolation.
 Evaluators track progress on coding, math, reasoning, multimodal, tool-use, and autonomy tasks.
-METR's work on the length of tasks AI agents can complete is an example of turning a qualitative concern, autonomous work, into a measurable trend.
+METR's time-horizon work is an example of turning a qualitative concern, autonomous work, into a measurable trend while also stating the limits of that metric.

-Expert elicitation.
-Structured surveys and judgment aggregation ask AI researchers or forecasters to estimate timelines, capability thresholds, and risk probabilities.
-These forecasts can reveal disagreement, but they inherit expert incentives, question framing, and selection effects.
+Expert elicitation and aggregation.
+Structured surveys, prediction markets, and forecast aggregation ask researchers, forecasters, or domain experts to estimate timelines, capability thresholds, and risk probabilities.
+These forecasts can reveal disagreement and calibration, but they inherit expert incentives, question framing, and selection effects.

 Warning indicators.
 Instead of forecasting a final date, analysts identify signals that should trigger review: agents completing longer tasks, models autonomously discovering vulnerabilities, sharp cost declines, new data-center scale, dangerous capability eval thresholds, or unexpected transfer from benchmarks to real operations.